 Again I must thank CCDC’s staff of Julia Campbell and Abigail Anne Campbell, and Linda Macleod who covered for Abigail Anne before she returned from sick leave, and our volunteer directors for their hard work throughout the year.
 Thanks also go to those volunteer directors of our subsidiary companies who are not directors of CCDC – Alison Sinclair for Coigach Wind Power Ltd and Peter Drake for Ben Mor Hydro Ltd. We are, as previously, greatly indebted to HIE for their continuing financial support of CCDC through paying staff wages and costs and providing generous grant support on several of our projects.

-CCDC Directors serving this year have been (in alphabetic order): Steve Husband, Ann (AB) Macleod, Linda Macleod, Iain Muir (Chair), Iain Scott, Phil Shaughnessy and Alison Sinclair.
-As I said, Linda and Alison stood down to take their employed positions.
-I will now give my customary encouragement for members to propose and appoint new directors who share our commitment and vision for community sustainability and development – too late for new directors at this AGM unless previously nominated but we can co-opt directors at any time and if anyone is interested please do come and have a chat about it.
+CCDC Directors serving this year have been (in alphabetic order): Steve Husband, Ann (AB) Macleod, Iain Muir (Chair), Iain Scott and Phil Shaughnessy.
+As ever we are looking for fresh blood on our board of directors and would encourage members to propose and appoint new directors who share our commitment and vision for community sustainability and development – too late for new directors at this AGM unless previously nominated but we can co-opt directors at any time and if anyone is interested please do come and have a chat about it.

-The format of this year’s report is as before with input from directors of our two subsidiary companies, Coigach Wind Power Ltd and Ben Mor Hydro Ltd who will update us on their respective activities since our last AGM.
+The format of this year’s report is as before with input from directors concerned with Coigach Wind Power Ltd and Ben Mor Hydro Ltd who will update us on their respective activities since our last AGM.
 We did have a public meeting in association with Coigach Community Council in October when we gave an update on activities and some of you may have heard much of what we have to say then – however, things are moving at a fast pace and we have more to report.